2002 has been a fantastic year at Alton Towers Resort – here are just a few of the highlights….

 In July a Halfpipe arrived at the park and Team Extreme made Alton Towers their home for the summer, performing live shows every day featuring skateboarding, snakeboarding, inline skating and BMX skills.

 The summer months saw crowds draw to Alton Towers, as expected queues for rides were large and the popular virtual queue on Air seemed to ‘sell-out’ before most people had the chance to get a ticket.
 Never the less, the slightly better weather, thousands of ice creams and later opening times throughout the summer insured everyone had a fab time.

 Alton Towers’ Halloween celebrations would normally consist of a Halloween show, which for the previous two years has been live on ice.
 However this year with the new Webmaster show on ice, Alton Towers decided to do something new for Halloween.
-A walk through maze in the towers… Terror Of The Towers was an enormous success, thanks to great effort put into the set, the costumes, the acting and sound track.
+A new walk through maze in the towers called Terror Of The Towers was an enormous success, thanks to the great effort that was put into the set, the costumes, the acting and sound track.
 Guests were warned… do not touch the monsters… and the monsters will not touch you!

 To end the season with a bang, the annual Alton Towers fireworks show was planned for 5 nights in October and November.
 The four elements took centre stage, earth, wind, fire and air represented by large lasers, fireworks, balloons, fountains, mirrors and fire explosions.
 On Sunday October 27th strong winds and extreme weather conditions lead the park to close its gates to the public for the first time in history.
 The park never suffered much damage, but it was thought unsafe to operate rides in such conditions.
 That night’s fireworks display was re-scheduled for October 31st.